CentaurusInfra/mizar/docs/design/mp_overview.md

 # Mizar Management Plane

-Mizar's management plane is based on refactoring the test controller we have in Mizar into Kubernetes based operators.
-The test controller allowed us to design the initial workflows functionality, which we extend it here into a fully distributed, elasticaly scaling, and kubernetes-native design.
+Mizar's management plane is based on Kubernetes based operators.
+The management-plane a fully distributed, elasticaly scaling, and kubernetes-native design.
 Several existing components allows this design to happen, which we reuse: